hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 Once you press return, you will find yourself back at the command prompt. **How do we know that we actually created the bash variable?**

 One way to see the variable created is by using the `echo` command.
 As we learned earlier, this command takes the argument provided and prints it to the terminal.
-If we provide `num` as an argument it will simply be interpreted as a character string.
+If we provide `num` as an argument it will be simply interpreted as a character string "num".
 We want `echo` to display the contents of the variable and not its name.
 To do this we need to **explicitly use a `$` in front of the variable name**:

 ```bash
 $ echo $num